Triquanta/drupal-project/README.md

 ## Install the website.

-@todo A fresh standard Drupal site can be installed by executing:
+A fresh standard Drupal site can be installed by executing:

 ```
 $ composer drupal-install
 ```

+Note: make sure you already have a working database, setup with credentials as given during `composer update/install`.

-Database settings will be read from file and credentials can be chosen (@todo).
+Database settings will be read from file and account credentials can be chosen.

 If you chose a `dev` environment the following tasks will also be performed: